Deutsche Bank 'cuts ties with Donald Trump': US media | DW | 12.01.2021

 The president's umbrella company, the Trump Organization, owes the Frankfurt-based institution about $340 million (€280 million) in loans.

-Neither Deutsche Bank nor the White House have commented on the reports.
+Neither Deutsche Bank nor the White House has commented on the reports.

 Christiana Riley, the head of the bank’s US operations, took to professional networking site LinkedIn last week to condemn the violence.